 The Maastricht University High-protein Diet Study

-The Maastricht University study compared the effects of low-fat, high-carbohydrate and two versions of a low-fat, high-protein on weight maintenance after weight loss following a very low-calorie restricted diet.
+The Maastricht University study compared the effects of a low-fat, high-carbohydrate diet and two versions of a low-fat, high-protein diet on weight loss and maintenance following a very low-calorie restricted diet.
 Metabolic and cardiovascular risk factors in “healthy” obese subjects were examined.

 There is no such person as a “healthy” obese subject.
 There is no mention of medication taken.
 The chances are high that the subjects are taking some medications.
 The average BMI is over 32 with a small standard deviation – the majority of the subjects are obese.
 They are obese at the start of the trial and obese at the end.

 - fasting glucose was > 6 mmol/L or